Relationship Advice for Women with Vulvodynia and Couples:

 - Participate in non-painful sexual activities (e.g., masturbation, oral sex).
-Sexual activity is more than vaginal intercourse.
+Sexual activity is more than vaginal penetration.
 Be creative with your partner; find out what activities are pain-free and enjoy them.

 - Do not blame yourself.
-Being a chronic pain sufferer is not your fault.
+Being a person with chronic pain is not your fault.

 - It is helpful to talk about your fears with your partner – both of you might be afraid of emotional or physical abandonment.
 Clear communication can build your relationship.
 You might want to consult a sex or couple therapist to help you with this aspect of your relationship.